LatticeQCD/AnalysisToolbox/docs/_sources/glossary/latqcdtools.statistics.bootstr.md.txt

     The width of the distribution is controlled by data_std_dev.
 Note, that the function has to average over samples.
     This means that data_std_dev should always be the standard deviation of a single measurement and not the standard deviation of a mean.

+`estimateCovariance(data_std_dev, numb_samples, seed=None)`

+    Estimate a covariance matrix using data and their corresponding std_dev.
+The idea is to estimate this with a bootstrap under the assumption that each datum X_i is maximally correlated with every other datum X_j.
+Here data should be 1-dimensional.

 `recurs_append(data, sample_data, axis, conf_axis, sample_size, same_rand_for_obs, i, my_seed)`